lexibank/tlopo/out/vol1/chapter8.md

 Although netting itself will not endure, we have limited physical evidence of dragnetting from Tikopia in the form of cowrie shell net weights.
 Kirch and Yen (p.245) have been able to identify shells and stones from a Lapita site as net weights and line sinkers:

 > Tikopia women frequently scour the reef flats with small two-handled dip nets, te kuti, the edge of which is weighted with small Cypraea shells.
-Such shells have the dorsum removed to facilitate lashing … Two line sinkers were [also] found, each consisting of a natural cobble … with an artificially pecked groove running laterally round the stone.
+Such shells have the dorsum removed to facilitate lashing … Two line sinkers were [also] found, each consisting of a natural cobble… with an artificially pecked groove running laterally round the stone.
 Such grooved cobbles are still used on occasion by Tikopia fishermen.

 It is unlikely that the remainder of our fishing terminology, with the possible exception of the stone fish weirs, can ever be supported by archaeological evidence: